vfarcic/vfarcic.github.io/devops24/REQS.md

 Please use those commands to create a cluster shortly before the workshop starts.
 That'll save us 15-20 minutes thus allowing us to jump into continuous deployment straight away.

-Please execute the command that follows to delete the cluster (we'll create a new one shortly before the workshop).
+Please execute the command that follows to delete the cluster.

 ```bash
 eksctl delete cluster -n devops24
 ```

+**Please make sure to recreate the cluster shortly before the workshop starts.**

 If you have problems fulfilling the requirements, please contact me through [DevOps20](http://slack.devops20toolkit.com/) Slack (my user is vfarcic) or send me an email to viktor@farcic.com.